Publications, Inc., is the exclusively publisher of Gloria Emmerich’s

-During the three months of summer (1999) the Emmerich's again produced Under His Wings (the Love Story of Ruth and Boaz) and Gloria Emmerich’s first full length “Broadway Style” Christian musical, King David (Sweet Psalmist of Israel).
+During the summer of 1999 the Emmerich's again produced Under His Wings (the Love Story of Ruth and Boaz) and Gloria Emmerich’s first full length “Broadway Style” Christian musical, King David (Sweet Psalmist of Israel).
 Over 10,000 patrons enjoyed performances that summer at the White Oak Theatre — a temporary location provided by Chowan County for performances.

 During this period Jeff and Gloria Emmerich were still teaching at North Central University in Minneapolis, MN.
 But, their pioneer spirits won out and they resigned from the University in the spring of 2000 and moved to Edenton permanently to begin operating the Rocky Hock Playhouse on a full time basis.

-After moving to Edenton the Emmerichs mounted over 40 major productions at the Playhouse.
+After moving to Edenton the Emmerichs mounted over 50 major productions at the Playhouse.
 Gloria Emmerich is the writer of nearly all the musicals.
-Her two-act “Broadway Style” musicals have been performed around the world and are available through Emmerich Publications, Inc., based in Minneapolis, MN.
+Her two-act “Broadway Style” musicals have been performed around the world and are available through Emmerich Publications, Inc., based in Edenton, NC.

 With only a handful of full time professional Christian theatres in the United States, Jeffrey and Gloria are keenly aware of the responsibility they have to train theatre interns and to continue giving professional Christian actors and singers an opportunity to work in a wholesome theatre atmosphere.
 In the years since the theatre opened the Emmerichs have taken casts to perform their musicals on US military bases in Germany, to venues in St. Croix (US Virgin Islands), and many times to Puerto Rico.